markroyale/two-column-layout/README.md

-creating a simple two collumn layout. using different sizing attributes to see how they effect layout.
+creating a simple two column layout. using different sizing attributes to see how they effect layout.